 CubeAPM brings DNS visibility into the same observability pipeline that powers logs, metrics, and traces.
 Instead of treating DNS as an isolated uptime check, CubeAPM ingests DNS telemetry directly via OpenTelemetry (OTLP), giving teams real-time insight into resolution speed, error rates, and record propagation.
 This data is then visualized in dashboards alongside infrastructure and application metrics, making it easy to trace DNS anomalies back to their root cause.

-Because CubeAPM runs on your own infrastructure, all DNS data is processed locally—avoiding egress charges and long round trips to third-party servers.
-Its smart sampling engine reduces noise by retaining only high-value events (such as failed lookups or latency spikes), cutting costs by up to 80% while preserving the signals that matter most.
+Because CubeAPM runs on your own infrastructure, all DNS data is processed locally—avoiding egress charges and a long round-trip to third-party servers.
+Its smart sampling engine reduces noise by retaining only high-value events (such as failed lookups or latency spikes), cutting costs while preserving the signals that matter most.
 Alerts can be configured to fire when thresholds are breached—like resolution time exceeding 200 ms—so engineers are notified in Slack, PagerDuty, or email before users notice outages.

 Key Capabilities in CubeAPM’s DNS Monitoring